commercialhaskell/stack/doc/topics/lock_files.md

   sha256: 5098594e71bdefe0c13e9e6236f12e3414ef91a2b89b029fd30e8fc8087f3a07
 ~~~

-Users don't particularly feel like writing all of that.
-Therefore, it's common
+Users do not particularly feel like writing all of that.
+Therefore, it is common
 to see _incomplete_ information in a `stack.yaml` file.

 ## Recursive snapshot layers